 Remedy Alliance/For the People, (formerly known as the all-volunteer OSNN Buyers Club established in 2012), incorporated in 2021 in order to create a sustainable infrastructure to provide low-barrier, low-cost access to naloxone to harm reduction programs in the US.

-We have been working for the last twelve months to set up the program, negotiate contracts with multiple manufacturers of naloxone to ensure supply stability and navigate the complicated territory of becoming a centralized warehouse/distributor of a life-saving medication that prioritizes harm reduction programs--the innovators and most impactful model of naloxone distribution.
+We spent about a year working to set up the program, negotiate contracts with multiple manufacturers of naloxone to ensure supply stability and navigate the complicated territory of becoming a centralized warehouse/distributor of a life-saving medication that prioritizes harm reduction programs--the innovators and most impactful model of naloxone distribution.

 Remedy Alliance/For the People officially launched August 1, 2022!

-Remedy Alliance will now be able to work directly with harm reduction programs to meet their naloxone supply needs.
+Remedy Alliance is now be able to work directly with harm reduction programs to meet their naloxone supply needs.

-All donations* received through this fundraiser will be used towards the purchase of our first run of naloxone and to contribute to our shipping fund to cover shipping for under-resourced programs.
+All donations received through this fundraiser will be used towards the purchase of naloxone to support the "free" pool, and to contribute to our shipping fund to cover shipping for under-resourced programs.

-Harm Reduction programs, mutual aid groups, and other not-for-profit organizations who distribute naloxone directly to people who use drugs will be able to fill out an easy application to access bulk naloxone from Remedy.
+Harm Reduction programs, mutual aid groups, and other not-for-profit organizations who distribute naloxone directly to people who use drugs can fill out an easy application to access bulk naloxone from Remedy.

 We have designed Remedy to eliminate or greatly reduce many of the barriers currently faced by harm reduction programs in getting access to supplies.